From food producers to investment banks, the robots are on the march – with investors hot on their heels.

 Workforce automation will have a dramatic effect on the labour market around the world in the years ahead, offering huge opportunities to organisations able to manage the transition to robotics while up-skilling and retraining staff whose jobs will disappear.
 It’s a vision of the future that has sparked an investment boom.

 Livingbridge itself is an active investor.
-This month we announced a £3.5m Series A investment in Symphony Ventures, a global services firm focused on robotic process automation, that generated a 2.4x multiple when it was sold to Sykes Enterprises in 2018.
+In 2017 we invested in a £3.5m Series A investment in Symphony Ventures, a global services firm focused on robotic process automation, that generated a 2.4x multiple when it was sold to Sykes Enterprises in 2018.

 To see why investors are excited, look beyond the tech hype that sometimes dominates: this is a story about the transformation of the workplace.
 Indeed, for all the focus on the technology, automation is really the next logical step for organisations that have been embracing outsourcing for decades.
 If outsourcing offered the chance to reduce costs by moving repetitive and less valuable manual processing work to specialist providers, whether onshore or overseas, so automation can deliver further savings by stripping out human intervention altogether.

 Moreover, while the fact you don’t have to pay a robot worker may be enticing, cost is only the conversation starter for organisations considering automation.
 Just as attractive for many will be the quality of work that a robotised labour force can offer, as processes are delivered with complete consistency time after time, guaranteeing accuracy and standardisation.